obany/iota2.js/docs/interfaces/imessagemetadata.md

 # Interface: IMessageMetadata

-Response from the /tips endpoint.
+Response from the metadata endpoint.

 ## Hierarchy